brian-w-projects/pokedex_generator/README.md

 * It has a functional purpose.
 It releases the leaves on it's head.
 It shines brightly in the seven colors of the sea.
 * This pokemon is known to fight and make a weary body feel invigorated.
 * This pokemon is a significant ingredient in remedies for misdeeds 500 years ago.
 * Never never stop bouncing!
 If it stops moving its body is covered by nonflammable fur.
-It can fly at speeds of roughly 29 knots quickly closing in on it's back
+It can fly at speeds of roughly 29 knots quickly closing in on it's back.
-* A Pokemon that has a body of a volcano it flies at speeds of 75 mph by squirming and twisting its 10 tentacles
+* A Pokemon that has a body of a volcano, it flies at speeds of 75 mph by squirming and twisting its 10 tentacles.
-* A single word: heartless
+* A single word: heartless.
-* A pokemon that is said to be the reason.
-It is said to have flown by spreading its wings